 Anthropology allows students to reach out and touch history.
 Through exploration of ruins and the analysis of artifacts, the past comes to life.
+You will examine the origins, evolution, biological characteristics, material culture, social dimensions and dynamics of humankind.
 Learn the origins of societies and understand how humans have interacted with themselves and nature for centuries, shaping how we live today.

 How will I focus my studies?